Servers

 This will ask you several questions, including if you would like to automatically

-server block file.
+update the nginx server block file.
 We fully recommend this approach.

 The certificate is automatically renewed by a cron job.